SaiArasavalli/rdesk/README.md

 **Problem**: "Firebase connection failed" or errors in console

-**Solutions**:
+**If using Firestore Emulator:**
+1. Make sure the emulator is running (`npm run emulator`)
+2. Check that `VITE_USE_FIREBASE_EMULATOR=true` in your `.env.local` file
+3. Verify the emulator is running on the correct port (default: 8080)
+4. Check the emulator UI at `http://localhost:4000` to see if it's running
+5. Check browser console for specific error messages

+**If using Real Firebase:**
 1. Check your `.env.local` file exists and has correct values
+2. Verify `VITE_USE_FIREBASE_EMULATOR=false` in your `.env.local` file
-2. Verify Firestore is enabled in your Firebase project
+3. Verify Firestore is enabled in your Firebase project
-3. Check Firestore security rules allow read/write access
+4. Check Firestore security rules allow read/write access
-4. Check browser console for specific error messages
+5. Check browser console for specific error messages

 ### Desks Not Showing